Is your current role lacking in the flexibility you need to manage your other commitments?

-This is your chance to be part of a highly respected community organisation that has been providing support to families for 20 years!
+YOUR chance to be part of a highly respected community organisation that has been providing support to families for 22+ years!

-We are seeking an exceptional Family Worker to join our team working with primary school children and their families in North Cambridge.
+We are seeking an exceptional part-time Family Worker to join our team working with primary school children and their families in North Cambridge.
 The individual will be the lead professional for a small caseload of families who may have complex needs, working intensively with all family and extended family members for an extended period if needed.
-It could be full or part-time – we encourage flexible working.
+Hours to be agreed – we encourage flexible working.

 The primary purpose of this role is to work in partnership with families who are experiencing challenging situations/circumstances, in their homes, in school and the wider community, to achieve positive outcomes for the whole family.

-Please see the attached job description and person specification for further details including the essential qualifications, knowledge, skills and experience required.
+Please see below for link to job description and person specification for further details including the essential qualifications, knowledge, skills and experience required.

 For an application form and details of the application process and please email firstname.lastname@example.org.

 For an informal chat about the role, please contact Sarah Crick on 07867 303 866.